nus-cs2113-AY2425S1/ip/docs/README.md

 # Feature overview
 App supports several types of commands with different functionalities and synatx.
-All of them summarized in a table below.
+All of them summarized in the table below.

 | Feature             | Syntax                                               |
 |---------------------|------------------------------------------------------|